 The doctor reassured me that she would help me with all my health-related problems.
 She started asking me details about my diet, and I was embarrassed to tell her that I lived on deli food.
 I had not cooked a single meal or had home-cooked food in the past three months.

 The doctor immediately diagnosed me with a condition called GERD and told me that the only way to completely treat it was by changing my lifestyle and meals entirely.
 Avoiding oily and spicy food was the most difficult thing to do for me.
 Lifestyle changes and omeprazole 20mg daily before breakfast worked wonders for me.

 I had no idea low Vitamin D was causing constant body and bone pain.

 I continued telling the doctor about my symptoms.
 It all started with a mild body pain that I kept ignoring.
-With time, my energy levels went down, and driving became really difficult for me.
-At times, I wouldn’t even have enough strength to shift the gears.
+With time, my energy levels went down, and driving became difficult for me.
+Sometimes, I wouldn’t even have enough strength to shift the gears.
 For the past few weeks, my entire body hurts, and it feels like bone pain.

-‘Vitamin D Deficiency,’ was my doctor’s prompt response.
+‘Vitamin D Deficiency’ was my doctor’s prompt response.
 I can’t even remember the last time I took a multivitamin.
-To confirm the diagnosis, she advised me to get some blood tests done, which further confirmed that I was vitamin D deficient.
+To confirm the diagnosis, she advised me to get some blood tests done, further confirming that I was vitamin D deficient.
 The doctor then prescribed me ampules of Vitamin D that I had to drink with milk once a week, followed by oral tablets daily for four months.
 It had already been two months, and I feel much better now.

 The online doctor even prescribed me medications for itching!

 My last concern was regarding itching.
-It was terribly annoying, but Dr. Shamsi prescribed me Tab Loratidine, which I easily got from the pharmacy the next day.
+It was annoying, but Dr. Shamsi prescribed me Tab Loratidine, which I quickly got from the pharmacy the next day.